-The employee onboarding process is when a business owner brings on a new employee, and usually refers to the new employee’s first week in their new role.
-Employee onboarding includes both training and new hire forms, as well as other components like meeting their team, socializing with company employees, and learning how your company’s processes work.
+The employee onboarding process involves bringing on a new employee and usually takes place during the new employee’s first week on the job.
+Employee onboarding includes both training and new hire forms, as well as meeting their team, socializing with company employees, and learning how your company’s processes work.

 Pre-boarding (aka New Hire Employee Forms)